festlv/esp-boiler-monitor/README.md

 The WiFi in this project is a bit under-utilized, as the RaspberryPi running influx/grafana was quite close, so it's only used for time sync for resetting the daily/monthly counters.

+When building the sketch, move config.h.sample to config.h and update with your own wireless network information.
+Sorry, that is the quickest way to make sure I don't commit my passwords.

 Software side
 ------------------